biqasoft-retired/microservice-communicator/README.md

 ## Demo
  - [microservice-communicator-demo-server](https://github.com/biqasoft/microservice-communicator-demo-server)
  - `MicroserviceUsersRepositoryTest` for interface usage

+## Exceptions
+If you have return type `ResponseEntity` you will never have exceptions from method.
+For example with `responseEntity.getStatusCode().is2xxSuccessful()`.
+Also, you have access to headers and body with `responseEntity.getHeaders()` and `responseEntity.getBody()`

+If you have return type some object (not ResponseEntity) following unchecked exceptions can be thrown:

+ - `InvalidRequestException` this exceptions is throws if remote host set HTTP status 422 (Unprocessable Entity).
+When we recieve such response, we immedialty throw exception, without trying new requests to another microservices
+ - `InternalSeverErrorProcessingRequestException` if we have non 422 response code, can not find suitable microservice URL in service discovery predetermined number of time, or can not retry request to microservices predetermined number of times(on error)

 ### License
 Copyright © 2016 Nikita Bakaev.
 Licensed under the Apache License.